 1. Purchase an aquarium and water filter for your turtle

 Turtles require a large aquarium that can accommodate their size as they grow.
 Most aquatic turtles (like red-ear sliders or african sidenecks) will grow up to twelve inches - isn’t that big?
 Remember that to stay happy, your turtle needs room to swim around.
 Wild turtles are used to a lot more freedom, so don’t cramp them into the smallest tank you can find.
 PetSmart™ recommends at least a 55-gallon tank for one aquatic turtle.
 If your tank doesn't come with a screened cover, be sure to purchase one - turtles can escape and fall out of their tanks!

 Just like fish, turtles need a clean water source.
 I recommend this type of because it can sit in shallow water, or suction to the tank at higher water levels.
 Not only will a filter keep water cleaner for longer, but it will keep your turtle healthier and happier.
 This doesn’t mean that you will never have to change the water in your tank; water changes should be done at least monthly, while filters should be rinsed weekly to keep the water clean.
 Some turtle owners change their water as frequently as every week or two weeks; if the water looks murky, your tank may need to be cleaned! water filter

 2. Maintain temperature and humidity with lamps

-Many novice turtle owners don’t know that their aquatic turtle needs twelve hours of ultraviolet light per day!
+Many new turtle owners don’t know that their aquatic turtle needs twelve hours of ultraviolet light per day!
 Turtles are naturally active during the day; in the wild, this is the amount of ultraviolet light they would normally receive.
 To replicate this setting indoors, you can purchase a UV (ultraviolet) lamp from your local pet store.
-There are heat lamps that also function as UV lamps.
+There are also heat lamps that function as UV lamps.
 Using these bulbs reduces clutter on top of your tank and makes your life easier.